-Having the ability to go into shoulder external rotation is imperative when performing a back squat.
+Having the ability to go into shoulder external rotation is an imperative squat upper-body mobility.
 If you can’t, then compensations will occur and your risk for injury increases while your performance will decrease.

 Here is quick test to determine adequate shoulder external rotation mobility: